jpthiele/dealii-Wiki/deal.II-in-Spack.md

 ## Installation example on a Centos7 cluster (Emmy cluster of RRZE, Erlangen, Germany)
+In order to use Spack on a cluster, there are two options: (1) you are a sysadmin and you know hardware details and can use Spack to properly configure and build MPI providers (e.g. `openmpi`); (2) you are a user and you need to make Spack use MPI provided on your cluster.
+Below we consider the latter case.

 Here is a brief step-by-step instruction to install deal.II on [Emmy cluster](https://www.rrze.fau.de/dienste/arbeiten-rechnen/hpc/systeme/emmy-cluster.shtml#access) of RRZE, Erlangen, Germany:

 (1) Download spack
 ```
 module load git
 mkdir $WOODYHOME/spack
+cd $WOODYHOME/spack
 git clone https://github.com/llnl/spack.git $WOODYHOME/spack
+git reset --hard 1124bdc99ee84c26201c40536d9b04dac74d7f6a
 export PATH=$WOODYHOME/spack/bin:$PATH
 ```
 (2) Load `openmpi` and let Spack find GCC compiler which is also loaded as a dependency: